mefengl/what-i-read/README.md

 https://github.com/readme/featured/typescript-gradual-types , "untyped languages just do not scale", typed languages can be noisy when scalability is not necessary.

+https://www.hecaitou.com/2023/07/Do-not-leave-the-good-stuff-for-the-next-day.html , So saving drafts is actually a pessimistic estimate for the future, and it's not the original intention if it really comes true.

 ## hard code

 Best way is to memorize them.